Creiwry/CourseGate/README.md

 - Ruby on Rails: A web development framework used for building the application.
 - PostgreSQL: The database management system for storing application data.
-- Bootstrap: A front-end framework for responsive and attractive user interface design.
+- Tailwind: A front-end framework for responsive and attractive user interface design.
-- Faker: A gem used for generating sample data for testing and development purposes.
+- Stimulus: a rails-like integration of javascript code into the frontend.

 ## Getting Started